Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 The summit of Männlichen is located at 2342 m above sea level.
 Here, a light wind blows almost constantly, sometimes reaching 20-30 km/h in the winter months.
 In winter, the daily average reaches -5 degrees Celsius, at night -14 degrees Celsius.

 Nights are cold even in summer.
 During the day, an average of 13 degrees Celsius is reached in the months of July and August.
 At night, the average value in these months is 3 degrees Celsius.
 Nevertheless, temperatures of up to 25 degrees Celsius are possible even during the day in midsummer, as soon as the clouds move in.
 The weather often changes very quickly here on the mountain.

 For activities on Männlichen you should therefore always have warm clothing with you, especially windproof jackets.
 On hikes lasting several hours, the onion technique is recommended for clothing.
 Sturdy and ankle-high mountain boots are a must

 Männlichen is a mountain in the foothills of the Bernese Alps.
 Its summit is 2342 m above sea level.
 Two cable cars lead to Männlichen: one from Wengen, the other from Grindelwald.
 The mountain peak can be reached quickly by cable car from Grindelwald as well as from Wengen.

 On foot, you can reach Männlichen from Grindelwald via a road in about a four-hour walk.
 From Wengen, it takes about three hours to reach Männlichen on a narrow and steep footpath.

 Arrival by car

-Those traveling from the south will enter this region via the Grimsel or Susten Passes.
+If you are coming from the south, you can reach this region via the Grimsel or Susten Pass.
 It should be noted that these two passes are only open in summer.
 Alternatively, the Simplon Pass can be driven.
 After that, the Lötschberg car transport is available.